Multiplatform Media Education at Duquesne University

 The conceptual and strategic dimensions of multiplatform media education are foremost for three additional reasons:

 - Tools change.
 If students learn only how to adeptly manipulate tools in a particular moment – and in some American media programs, they do – they will be at sea when the tools inevitably change.
 We value an ethos of adaptability and encourage students to understand the conceptual basis of mediated communication and prepare to embrace changes in tools as new opportunities to put those concepts in action more effectively.

-- Our students are clearly focused on pursuing careers in the fields of Journalism, Public Relations, Advertising, Multimedia, Web Development and Sports Media.
+- Our students are clearly focused on pursuing careers in the fields of Journalism, Public Relations, Advertising, digital media, visual and interaction design (e.g., interface design, UX design, Web design and development) and Sports Media.
 Their work will have a huge impact on the content, tone and tenor of cultural conversations because, over the course of their careers, the messages they create will literally reach millions of people.
 That is power that can be used responsibly, irresponsibly or without mindfulness.
 We teach our students to be ethical, responsible and mindful; therefore, our pedagogy is infused with the Duquesne University mission of serving God by serving others.